t-affeldt/minetest_movement_overhaul/README.md

 - particles and sound effect when low on mana

 ### CMO HUD Additions
+- particles indicate the amount of damage dealt
-- new inidcator showing how much the weapon has charged up again since the last punch
+- new inidcator shows how much equipped weapon has charged up since the last punch
-- hides completely filled bars of supported mods (so far: *mana, hbhunger, mcl_hunger*), requires *hudbars*
+- completely filled bars of supported mods are hidden (so far: *mana, hbhunger, mcl_hunger*), requires *hudbars*

 ## License
-(c) Till Affeldt
+(c) 2023 Till Affeldt

+Code licensed under __GNU LGPL v3__.
+A copy of the terms can be found in this project directory.

-Code licensed under GNU LGPL v3.
-Media assets licensed under CC BY-SA 4.0.
+Media assets licensed under __CC BY-SA 4.0__ which can be found [here](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 Check individual mods for media sources.
 Made by myself if unspecified.

+Font used for floating damage indicators: [CatV](https://fontlibrary.org/en/font/catv-6x12-9) by "HolyBlackCat", CC BY-SA 3.0.